MSRP:Was:Now: $7.00 - $210.00

 If you feel like 20mg isn’t enough, slowly increase the dose by 5mg over the week.
 Continue doing this until you’ve found the perfect dosage for you, then stick to it.
 If a dose works, there’s no reason to increase it just to see whether more is better.

 Still, there’s no reason to worry if you take a higher dose accidentally.
-Delta-8 is generally considered to be safe, and there’s no risk of overdosing.
+Delta-8 is generally considered to be safe.
 You’ll likely just feel uncomfortable if you take more D-8 than you need, and you might experience nausea, fatigue, and dryness of the mouth.

 If you’re still worried about your Delta-8 dosage, consult your doctor.
 They’ll help you figure out whether D-8 is the right choice for you and whether you’re taking the best amount suited to your needs.